Pressure cookers used to have a bad reputation. Everyone had a story about how Cousin Agnes had one and she somehow blew

 For example, frozen chicken pieces cooked in a single layer might need 15 minutes of pressure cooking as opposed to 10 minutes if they’re already thawed.
 That extra five-minute wait is well worth the freedom to “forget” to thaw your meat out before heading to the office for the day.

 6. Replace your store-bought staples with homemade ones

 Once you’ve delved into some of the Instant Pot Facebook groups and blogs, you’ll soon find that the appliance has as many fans for making kitchen staples as it does for meal recipes.

-Save on buying that delicious Greek yogurt, for example, by simply buying a gallon of milk and a small container of yogurt to use as a starter, then making it yourself.
+Save on buying that delicious Greek yogurt, for example, by simply buying a gallon of milk and a small container of yogurt to use as a starter.
+Then, you can make it yourself.